 Bosscha is an observatory complex in Lembang.
 It is the one and only in Indonesia, until the new one is completed in Kupang, East Nusa Tenggara.
-Although the main objective of this observatory is on scientific researches, once a week it opens its door for public.
+Although the main objective of this observatory is scientific researches, once a week it opens its door for public.
 So, don't miss an opportunity to explore this great observatory!

 Bosscha is opened for public every Saturdays, but it is closed during the fasting month of Ramadan.
 There are four guided tour offered on Saturday morning, each lasts about an hour.

 From April to October, they also offer several night tours to observe the night sky.
 However, it really depends on the weather, since it can only be done when the sky is clear.
-If you are interested, check out the schedule here.

 The capacity of each tour is 90 people.
 But they will be divided into two groups: each group takes turn in watching video in the multimedia room and observing inside the observatory.